SI650-Project/DataCollection/README.md

 * Optical Flow Estimation
 * Style Transfer
 * Image Compression
+* Image Captioning
 ## Strategies
 First generate/write vogue queries for these areas\
-Then get 100 papers for each of these areas
+Then get papers for each of these areas
 ## How to get papers
 * mannuly selection
-* search area on google scholar
+* search area on google scholar (400 for each area)
-* search area on semantic scholar
+* search area on semantic scholar (200 for each area)
-* search area on paperswithcodes
+* search area on paperswithcodes (200 for each area)